kokchuantan/kokchuan-project1/README.md

 6. Putting together the win conditions and ensuring that it works fine.
 7. Add more functionality to the game such as : betting, folding etc.

 ## MVP

-Getting the win condition
+* Getting the win condition
-Defining the win conditions
+* Defining the win conditions
-Identifying exactly what cards have been dealt
+* Identifying exactly what cards have been dealt
-Be able to use a specific set of 5 cards to check against win condition.
+* Be able to use a specific set of 5 cards to check against win condition.
-Be able to link all the win conditions together so that they will not clash or overwrite each other.
+* Be able to link all the win conditions together so that they will not clash or overwrite each other.
-Show the player who won through which win condition.
+* Show the player who won through which win condition.

+## Further idea

+* Add animations when dealing cards
+* Have a smarter AI, who will make more aggresive bets/raise when dealt a good hand
+* Add sounds when dealing card and upon player winning or losing.

 ## Credits